iamhereforashorttim3/CLIATU2532_FTO2502_B_Clifford-Atuchukwu_JSL03/README.md

 ## Overview:
 I have to create a simple task management system where users can create up to 3 tasks through prompts that are stored within objects which are eventually stored into an already existing array.
-Each task is meant to have a unique ID attachted to it to differientiate from each other in case of duplicates.
+Each task is meant to have a unique ID attached to it to differentiate from each other in case of duplicates.

 ## How to run: